Why we love it

 - Socorro Island is part of the Revillagigedos, a group of small islands off the coast of Baja California, Mexico.

-- Depending on the season, you get to see oceanic mantas, bottlenose dolphins and up to 10 varieties of shark** - schooling scalloped hammerheads, solitary giant hammerheads, Galápagos, whitetip reef, silver-tip, silky, tiger and oceanic whitetips, humpback whales, whale sharks and bait ball
+- Depending on the season, you get to see oceanic mantas, bottlenose dolphins and up to 10 varieties of shark - schooling scalloped hammerheads, solitary giant hammerheads, Galápagos, whitetip reef, silver-tip, silky, tiger and oceanic whitetips, and also in season humpback whales, whale sharks and bait balls

-- Dive sites: all dive sites are localed in Socorro, San Benedicto and Roca Partida.
+- Dive sites: all dive sites are located in Socorro, San Benedicto and Roca Partida.
 Sites may change due to ocean conditions

 - All dives are planned and executed without deco stops